moggieuk/Happy-Hare/doc/hardware_config.md

 This will vary slightly depending on your particular brand of MMU but the steps are essentially the same with some being dependent on hardware configuration.

 ### Step 1.
-Validate your mmu_hardware.cfg configuration
+Validate your hardware configuration
 This can be daunting but the interactive installer will make the process easy for common mcu's designed for a MMU (e.g. ERCF EASY-BRD, Burrows ERB, etc)

-Assuming you are familiar with all that there is one new IMPORTANT step that must be perform by hand.
+Assuming you are familiar with all that there is one new IMPORTANT step that must be performed by hand.
 You must move most of your `[extruder]` definition into `mmu_hardware.cfg`.
 This is best illustrated with my actual configuration (pulled from the top of mmu_hardware.cfg):

     # HOMING CAPABLE EXTRUDER --------------------------------------------------------------------------------------------------
     # With Happy Hare, it is important that the extruder stepper definition is moved here to allow for sophisticated homing and syncing